portworx/px-docs/release-notes/portworx-enterprise.md

 * TOC
 {:toc}

+## 1.6.1.3

+This is a minor patch release with the following fixex/enhancements.

+* PWX-6697: Add support for provisioning disks on VMware virtual machines on non-Kubernetes clusters and Kubernetes clusters without vSphere Cloud Provider.

 ## 1.6.1.2

-This is a minor patch release with fixes issues around volume unmounts as well as pending commands to docker
+This is a minor patch release with the following fixes/enhancements.

 * PWX-6567 - Provide a parameter to disable discards during volume create
 * PWX-6559 - Provide ability to map services listening on port 9001 to another port